‘American Horror Story’: Jessica Lange Disappoints Fans By Stating She Won’t Be Returning To ‘AHS’

-The latest season of FX’s American Horror Story is an independent season set in the 1980s and features heavily the tropes of slasher horror movies of that era.
+The latest season of FX’s American Horror Story is an independent season set in the 1980s and features the tropes of slasher horror movies of that era.
 So far, fans have been happy with the entertaining twist to the series which had previously started to amalgamate all the seasons and link everything together.

 However, some viewers have been disappointed that some familiar faces are missing.
-Of note, Jessica Lange, who featured heavily in the first four seasons of American Horror Story but then bowed out until she had a cameo appearance in AHS Apocalypse.
-And, according to The Hollywood Reporter, the actor is not set to return to the series at all.
+Of note, Jessica Lange, who featured heavily in the first four seasons of American Horror Story, but then bowed out until she had a cameo appearance in AHS Apocalypse, is one of those stars.
+And, according to The Hollywood Reporter, the actress is not set to return to the series at all.

 “I did [Apocalypse] because it was recreating Constance, which was, for me, a very important time when I did that first season, Murder House,” the 70-year-old actor said.
 “But I don’t think I would want to start from scratch and create a character.”

 In addition, she is seriously considering retiring from acting on television altogether.
 However, Lange did suggest that her acting career was not entirely final and there was always the possibility of returning should the right part present itself.